Joseph Rufus Rich, Jr. “Joe” passed away peacefully on December 19th, 2021, with his family by his side, after a three-week battle with Covid-19.

 A Memorial Gathering to celebrate Joe’s life will be held on Saturday, January 8th, at Westport Road Baptist Church Chapel, 9705 Westport Rd, Louisville KY, with visitation from 1:00 PM – 3:00 PM and service at 3:00 PM.
 In lieu of flowers, donations may be made in Joe’s name to the Westport Road Disaster Relief Program at https://www.mywrbc.org/ or the Southern Baptist International Mission Board at https://www.imb.org/generosity/give-now/.

-To send sympathy gifts to the family or plant a tree in memory of Joe Rich, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Joe Rich, please visit our Tree Store.